 Truck accident liability is complicated even in the most seemingly clear-cut cases.
 If you’ve been injured in a truck accident, you may have to stand up against a truck driver, insurance and truck companies, shipping and cargo-loading agencies, and other drivers or pedestrians also involved in the accident.

 No-zone accidents are particularly difficult to litigate because of the difficulty in determining who is responsible.
-Even if you believe you could be responsible for your accident, a lawyer can help ensure that you get compensation for your injuries by maintaining that you were less than 50 percent at fault.
-Sometimes drivers assume they were at fault, but investigative work on behalf of an attorney can uncover that the truck driver was taking unsafe risks or otherwise acting negligently.
+Even if you believe you could be responsible for your accident, a lawyer can help ensure you get compensation for your injuries by maintaining that you were less than 50 percent at fault.
+Sometimes drivers assume they were at fault, but investigative work on behalf of an attorney can uncover that the truck driver was taking unsafe risks or acting negligently.

 Why choose us?

 At Abel Law Firm, we have six experienced attorneys with more than 130 years of shared experience in dealing with complicated, difficult truck accident cases.
-Our firm has been representing clients dealing with serious injuries and losses for over 40 years.
+Our firm has represented clients with serious injuries and losses for over 40 years.
 When you’re dealing with a truck company that has experience in shifting the blame to victims of harrowing accidents, you need an attorney just as skilled to fight for your rights.
 Our attorneys are those people, and we’re ready to make your case our top priority.

-We want to make this process as simple and painless for you as possible.
+We want to make this process as simple and painless as possible.
 We are driven by the recovery of valued members of our community who have been left without wages and with unmanageable medical bills in the wake of terrifying truck accidents.
 Each case gets our investigative expertise, legal ingenuity, and personal attention.

 Call Abel Law Firm today at (405) 239-7046 to talk to us about your accident and injuries so we can discuss what your claim might be worth.

 To learn more about your legal rights and options in a truck accident case, contact the Oklahoma City no-zone truck accident lawyers of the Abel Law Firm by calling (405) 239-7046.
-Schedule a consultation with us today so we can begin to work towards your goals and obtain the compensation you and your loved ones deserve.
+Schedule a consultation with us today so we can work towards your goals and obtain the compensation you and your loved ones deserve.